 1948 Love Life, one of the more interesting musical experiments of the postwar years, opens at the 46th Street Theatre.
 Billed as "A Vaudeville," it contains sketches about love stretching from the 18th century to the present.
 Lots of talent is involved: music by Kurt Weill, lyrics by Alan Jay Lerner, directed by Elia Kazan, choreography by Michael Kidd, starring Nanette Fabray and Ray Middleton.
 It runs 252 performances.

 1960 Judy Holliday's first attempt at a straight dramatic role is smashed as Laurette closes in Philadelphia, where it was being tried out for Broadway.
-The play, about actress Laurette Taylor, is closed by the producer, who declares Holliday as having "to undergo corrective surgery for a throat condition."
+The play, about actor Laurette Taylor, is closed by the producer, who declares that Holliday has "to undergo corrective surgery for a throat condition."
 The truth is that Holliday has breast cancer.
 She passes away on June 7, 1965.

 1975 Kevin Kline and Patti LuPone, both members of the first graduating class of the drama department at the Juilliard School, star in The Acting Company's production of The Robber Bridegroom at the Harkness Theatre.
-This production is based on the 1942 novella of the same name by Eudora Welty.
-Although the production runs only 14 performances, it transfers to Broadway at the Biltmore Theatre a year and two days later for a run of 145 performances.
-Steven Suskin says this show belongs in the category of "good shows that unhappily fail."
+The musical is based on the 1942 novella of the same name by Eudora Welty.
+Although the production runs only 14 performances, it transfers to Broadway at the Biltmore Theatre in 1976 for a run of 145 performances.

 1982 The Winter Garden Theatre hosts the opening of what will become one of the most successful musicals in the history of Broadway, Cats.
 Andrew Lloyd Webber's rendition of the T.S.
 Eliot collection of poems, Old Possum's Book of Practical Cats, boasts advance sales of $6.2 million before it even opens.
 The show has sound and special effects galore, no dialogue, and a diva in the making, Betty Buckley, singing its most memorable tune, "Memory."
 Cats wins seven Tony Awards and plays in more than 250 cities around the world.
-By the time it closes on September 10, 2000, the production has played 7,485 performances, far outpacing previous long-run champ, A Chorus Line.
+By the time it closes September 10, 2000, the production has played 7,485 performances.

 1993 Choreographer Agnes de Mille dies at age 88.
 The niece of Cecil B. DeMille, she spent much of her life as a self-characterized "storyteller," choreographing such Broadway classics as Oklahoma!, Carousel, and Paint Your Wagon.

-1996 The Circle Repertory Company, having lived out its 28-year life to great success, folds, owing the IRS more than $700,000.
+1996 The Circle Repertory Company, having lived out its 28-year life to great success, folds.
 The company is remembered for showcasing the work of such distinguished American playwrights as Albert Innaurato, Edward J. Moore, and Lanford Wilson, who was also a co-founder.

-2004 Hildy Parks, 78, the producer, writer, actress and model who collaborated with husband Alexander H. Cohen to produce The Tony Awards for two decades, dies today due to complications from a recent stroke.
+2004 Hildy Parks, 78, the producer, writer, actor, and model who collaborated with husband Alexander H. Cohen to produce The Tony Awards for two decades, dies due to complications from a recent stroke.

 2010 Donald Margulies' Tony Award-nominated drama Time Stands Still transfers to the Cort Theatre, following a spring 2010 run at Manhattan Theatre Club's Samuel J. Friedman Theatre.
 Christina Ricci joins original cast members Laura Linney, Brian d'Arcy James, and Eric Bogosian.